BetaNYC/SLAM/README.md

 * `club_bar_restaurant_complaints_since_jan_1_2017`
   * Dataset of all NYC 311 complaints made about a club/restaurant/bar since 2017
   * [Published](https://data.cityofnewyork.us/Social-Services/Club-Bar-Restaurant-Complaints-Since-Jan-1-2017/ezmw-ux9w) as a BetaNYC-filtered view on NYC's Open Data Portal
-  * Data is updated daily and synced wtih BetaNYC's Carto account daily.
+  * Data is updated in the Open Data Portal daily and synced wtih BetaNYC's Carto account daily.
 * `sidewalk_caf_licenses_and_applications`
   * Dataset of all current, pending, and expired sidewalk cafe licenses in NYC
   * [Published](https://data.cityofnewyork.us/Business/Sidewalk-Caf-Licenses-and-Applications/qcdj-rwhu/data) by the Department of Consumer Affairs on NYC's Open Data Portal
-  * Data is updated weekly and synced wtih BetaNYC's Carto account weekly.
+  * Data is updated in the Open Data Portal weekly and synced wtih BetaNYC's Carto account weekly.
 * `dohmh_inspections`
   * Dataset of locations of NYC inspected restaurants
   * Health grades for a NYC restaurant can be found in the Department and Health and Mental Hygiene's [Restaurant Inspection Results](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/data) dataset, published on the City's Open Data Portal.
 This dataset is organized so that each row represents one violation raised during a restaurant's health inspection.
 The row also reports the date of the inspection and the resulting grade.
 If restaurants had more than one violation during the inspection, there will be multiple rows representing that particular inspection, each reporting different violations but all reporting the same grade.
 If a restaurant has had more than one inspection, there will be multiple rows representing the restaurant's violations and grades given on different inspection dates.
 When the page loads, however, we do not need to display all of this information.
 In fact, the dataset is so large that we can't display all of that information on the page load.
 We only need to display the location of a restaurant that has been inspected.
 Later a user can click on the restaurant to trigger a query to gather more information about the restaurant's inspection history.